American Star (rowing boat)

 The American Star is the Whitehall gig that won a famous rowing race across the Hudson River in 1824.
 In 1825 it was gifted to General Lafayette who was visiting New York at that time.

 History

-Late in the fall of 1824,twelve years afer the War of 1812, the captain of a British warship anchored off the Battery issued a friendly challenge, offering $1,000 (about $30,000 today) to any local crew that could defeat his four best oarsmen in a race to Hoboken and back.
+Late in the fall of 1824, twelve years after the War of 1812, the captain of a British warship anchored off the Battery issued a friendly challenge, offering $1,000 (about $30,000 today) to any local crew that could defeat his four best oarsmen in a race to Hoboken and back.
 On December 9, a crowd of 50,000 people, one-third of the city's population, gathered at the Battery to watch the showdown, “by far the largest crowd up to that time, and for some time after, to view an American sporting event,” marine historian John Gardner wrote.
 The local entry, the American Star, defeated Sudden Death (or Certain Death), the British gig, by a few hundred yards in the impressive time of 22 minutes.
 The crew and their 14-year old coxswain, John Magnus, were paraded through the streets and feted as heroes.